 Note 1: The element gain in row 1.2 includes the loss given in row 1.8.
-This means that this parameter is not needed for the calculation of the BS composite antenna gain and e.i.r.p.
+This means that this parameter is not needed for the calculation of the land station composite antenna gain and e.i.r.p.

 Note 2: 8 × 8 means there are 8 vertical and 8 horizontal radiating elements.
 In the sub-array case, one implementation is 2 vertical radiating elements combined in a 2 × 1 sub-array.